Volunteering is a great way to provide meaningful service to our community and to meet people from all walks of life.

 How do I complete court-mandated community service hours?

 How can I volunteer with the Friends of The Seattle Public Library?

 Can my group work on a service project with the Library?

 Where can I earn service learning hours for high school graduation?

-We offer Learning Buddies and Teen Service Learning activities for high school students to make a positive impact in their communities and earn service learning hours for school.
-Check our Teen Service Learning page, speak with the Teen Services librarian at your local library or email us for more information.
+Teen Services Librarians offer Teen Service Learning programs for high school students to make a positive impact in their communities while earning service learning hours for school.
+Librarians look forward to offering service learning sometime in the 2023-2024 school year.
+Check the Teen Service Learning page, speak with the Teen Services Librarian at your local library or email us for more information during the school year.